kangmasjuqi/leadbook/README.md

 Note :

-For Register & Forgot Password feature I did not exactly send email to the real account, but I store the email content in the laravel log instead https://github.com/kangmasjuqi/leadbook/blob/main/storage/logs/laravel.log
+    For feature Register & Forgot Password I did not exactly send email to the real account, but I store the email content in the laravel log instead https://github.com/kangmasjuqi/leadbook/blob/main/storage/logs/laravel.log.
+Don't forget to replace `&amp;` to `&` in the generated link.

 ### F. Author Contact